As a first-year student at Gettysburg College, the possibilities for getting involved and making an impact are endless.

 Why did you want to become a Resident Assistant (RA)?

 “I wanted to become an RA because of the leadership and personal growth opportunities it offers, both for myself and for the students I hope to mentor.
 I love meeting and connecting with new people, as it helps me expand my own world view.
 Starting college can be a difficult adjustment for many, and being an RA allows me to directly help first-year students have the easiest possible transition.
 I look forward to guiding first-years through the expectations of being a college student, fostering connections within and outside of our Residence Hall, and offering advice and tips about helpful resources at Gettysburg College, among other things.”

 In her first year, Sharapi was a member of the Honor Commission, Dance Ensemble, and DiscipleMakers Christian Fellowship, while also working in the Office of Student Scholarly Engagement.
-Additionally, she attended the 83rd Annual Intercollegiate Student Chemists Convention, participated in several iLove discussions at the Women’s and LGBTQA Resource Center, and was selected for the 2019 X-SIG program by Chemistry Prof. Suvrajit Sengupta.
+Additionally, she attended the 83rd Annual Intercollegiate Student Chemists Convention, participated in several iLove discussions at the Gender and Sexuality Resource Center, and was selected for the 2019 X-SIG program by Chemistry Prof. Suvrajit Sengupta.
 This fall, she will be a Resident Assistant (RA) to help incoming students navigate their first years at Gettysburg, providing helpful advice and resources.